 Donated by María Antonia Zayas Osorio Covalche, its state of conservation is very good, due to its restoration in 1991.

-This oil mill, located in the town centre, has been in operation from the 15th century to the second decade of the 20th century.
-It preserves the machinery and is a good example of the different types of mills that have been used throughout history.
+This oil mill, located in the urban area, has been in operation since the 15th century until the second decade of the 20th century.
+It preserves the machinery and it is a good example of the different types of mills that have been used throughout history.

-At the entrance there is a courtyard where the olives are kept in small tanks (trojes or arrojes).
-In a first room we can still see an example of a blood mill, of Roman origin, which was moved by the force of an animal, counterclockwise.
+At the entrance there is a haulage yard, in which there are some small dens for the olives (trojes or arrojes).
+In a first room we can still see an example of a blood mill, of Roman origin, which was moved by the force of an animal, in an anti-clockwise direction.

-It is moved by the driving force of the water, coming from the ditch that descends from the Partidor de la Pavilla.
+The La Erilla mill was moved by the driving force of water, coming from the ditch that descends from the Partidor de la Pavilla.

-The solid rest (pomace) served as fuel and food for domestic animals.
+The solid residue (pomace) served as fuel and food for domestic animals.
 The oil is very sensitive to oxygenation and ages easily.
 It must be stored well covered and in a cool place.
-For this reason, the oil mill has jars that are embedded in the ground to keep it longer.
+For this reason, in the mill there are jars embedded in the ground to preserve it for longer.